Safety around powerlines

 If you’re digging, for whatever reason, you need to know what's underneath you.
 You could hit an electrical cable or a water main, risking your safety or someone else's.
 You could interrupt power or water services to other people and be financially liable for damages.

-You can avoid these problems with a single phone call to the national Dial Before You Dig program.
-Phone 1100 during business hours to get information about what may be underground outside properties or on easements.
+You can avoid these problems by making a free online request with Before you Dig Australia to get information about what may be underground outside properties or on easements.

-Dial Before You Dig covers Power and Water's electricity, water and sewerage networks.
+Before You Dig (BYDA) covers Power and Water's electricity, water and sewerage networks.
 You’ll have the information you need within two working days.

 For information on Power and Water’s requirements around development activity, contact us on 1800 245 092.
 For more information on how the program works: